 It’s that time of year again when we survey other family travel writers for their opinions about the best places to go for a family vacation for the upcoming year.
 The results are all over the world, offering a variety of choices for families.
 We love these vacation ideas because they are tried and true.
-These writers have traveled to these destinations and experienced them first hand.
+These writers have traveled to these destinations and experienced them firsthand.
 If you’re looking for the best places to travel with kids, you’ll want to check out our best family vacation destinations 2019 and start planning.
-(And if you still need ideas, here is the 2020 family travel guide, as well as travel guides for 2018 and 2017)!
+(And if you still need ideas, here is the 2020 family travel guide, as well as the best family destinations for 2023)!

 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!